kennethatria/myGuy/store-service/README.md

 ## Testing

-The store service includes comprehensive test coverage (87%+) across all layers with 60+ test scenarios.
+The store service includes comprehensive test coverage (87%+) across all layers with 85+ test scenarios, including new JWT and user synchronization tests.

 ### Prerequisites for Testing